 Aside from that, there's also the reveal trailer for fans to take a look at as well, which can be found below.

-There are countless details to spot in terms of differences between the original and upcoming title, including Ellie becoming a whole lot older, but that was always going to be expected.
+There are countless details to spot in terms of differences between the original the new, including Ellie becoming a whole lot older, but that was always going to be expected.

 Now that the PlayStation 5 has been confirmed to be coming in 2020 by Sony, it begs the question as to whether or not the new TLOU game will be available on the next-gen platform.